de-Boer-Lab/random-promoter-dream-challenge-2022/README.md

 Finally, we benchmarked the DREAM models on Drosophila and human datasets, including predicting expression and open chromatin from DNA sequence, where they consistently surpassed existing state-of-the-art performances.
 Overall, we demonstrate that high-quality gold-standard genomics datasets can drive significant progress in model development.

+## Resources

+More details about the findings of the consortium are available in [biorxiv](https://www.biorxiv.org/content/10.1101/2023.04.26.538471v2).
+The raw and processed data are available in [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE254493) and [Zenodo](https://zenodo.org/records/10633252), respectively.
+All submissions made at the end of DREAM Challenge are available [here](https://github.com/de-Boer-Lab/random-promoter-dream-challenge-2022/tree/main/dream_submissions).

 ## Setting Up Your Environment

 The `environment.yml` file specifies all required libraries for this project.
 If you're managing virtual environments with Anaconda, you can directly install these dependencies using the command: